 There are all sorts of cleaning products and household supplies which, when sprayed, will emit chemicals into the air which cause air pollution.
 A lot of farming products and practices such as crop dusting, pesticides, and fertilizer also emit more chemicals and cause harm to people who breathe them.

 - Waste Deposition

 Landfills cause air pollution as well because the garbage which accumulates causes a buildup of methane.
-Methane is a greenhouse gas which is very capable of trapping heat and therefore can contribute to problems such as global warming.
+Methane is a greenhouse gas which is capable of trapping heat and therefore can contribute to problems such as global warming.